git-persistence/git-persistence/README.md

 For further technical description on how it works refer to the following article (information to be updated soon):

-Tsikerdekis, M. (under-review).
+Tsikerdekis, M. (in-press).
 Persistent Code Contribution: A Ranking Algorithm for Code Contribution in Crowdsourced Software.
 Empirical Software Engineering, (xx) xx, doi: xx.

 Link: [article link](http://michael.tsikerdekis.com)